Chris Turner (comedian)

 Christopher Peter Joseph Turner (born 12 September 1989) is a British and American comedian known for his improvisational freestyle rapping that ties together disparate topics suggested by his audience.
 In 2025, Turner was featured on the twentieth season of America's Got Talent where he finished in second place.

 Early life

 Turner was born in Manchester.
 He attended Manchester Grammar School.
-He graduated with a Bachelor of Arts (BA) in Archeology and Anthropology from St Hugh's College, Oxford.
+He graduated with a Bachelor of Arts (BA) in Archaeology and Anthropology from St Hugh's College, Oxford.

 Turner took up rapping as a teenager after he was diagnosed with Marfan syndrome, a condition of the body's connective tissue which made it hazardous for him to play sports.

 However, in February 2018 Turner posted a letter on Facebook that he had received from the Manchester Centre for Genomic Medicine which said "all measurements from your echocardiogram (especially looking at your aorta) are entirely normal" and "this can confidently reassure you that you are not affected by Marfan syndrome".